 - lessons from past and current efforts to address these issues regarding North Korea and other nations seeking nuclear arms capacity;

 - information that citizens, students, faculty, people of faith should know about this crisis and how to make their voices heard.

 This Dialogue brought together a former defense secretary, the U.S. Conference of Catholic Bishops’ point person on these issues, a moral theologian, and an experienced government and academic expert on the Korean peninsula for a unique conversation of the neglected moral and policy questions facing our nation at this time of crisis.

 Father Greg Schenden, S.J., of the Office of Mission and Ministry offered opening prayer and reflection.
 John Carr of the Initiative on Catholic Social Thought and Public Life moderated the discussion.

 Chuck Hagel is the former U.S. secretary of defense, a U.S. senator from Nebraska, and a Vietnam War veteran, as well as a visiting fellow at Harvard University's Belfer Center for Science and International Affairs and the Institute of Politics at Georgetown.

 Dr. Stephen Colecchi is the director of the Office of International Justice and Peace at the United States Conference of Catholic Bishops.

-Dr. Maryann Cusimano Love is an associate professor of international relations at the Catholic University of America and author of Morality Matters: Ethics and the War on Terrorism (forthcoming).
+Dr. Maryann Cusimano Love is an associate professor of international relations at the Catholic University of America and author of the Notre Dame Journal of Law article entitled, "Globalization, Ethics, and the War on Terrorism."